University Catalog 2024-2025

 The course examines the immigration and naturalization processes of the United States with a focus on practical application, procedures, and statutory construction.
 Topics will include citizenship and naturalization, the admission and removal of immigrants and nonimmigrants, and the issues of undocumented immigration and national security.
 We will also address the intersection of immigration with other practice areas including employment, criminal, and family law.

-4LAW 5370 Information Privacy (2)
+4LAW 5370 Privacy in the Digital Age (2)

 Information Privacy is a course that explores privacy law with a special focus on its history, technological advancements, and the tort aspects of privacy in the United States, including misappropriation, intrusion, publication of private facts, and false light.
 Students will be expected to come to class having done the readings and ready for discussion.
 Professor Gajda plans to invoke a rule penalizing students for lack of preparation and/or excessive absenteeism.